-On Tuesday afternoon, director of the Learning Enhancement Center, Corrine Hinton, gave a workshop in the Campus Center on how to survive finals.
+On Tuesday afternoon, director of the Academic Success Center, Corrine Hinton, gave a workshop in the Campus Center on how to survive finals.

 The presentation emphasized 10 major points to help students perform better on their final exams.
 Some of which were task management, prioritizing, eating healthy “brain food” and preparing for worst-case scenarios.

 “My advice to students is not to talk to anyone when they walk into class,” Hinton said.
 “Just go in, take a deep breath, give yourself that last piece of positive advice and do what needs to be done.”